 Q) Is Islam just a personal rituals?

-Prophet Muhammad taught his followers that Islam is much more than a private personal matter where a person just perform some rituals in a mechanical way and has nothing to do with other aspects of the person life.
+Prophet Muhammad taught his followers that Islam is much more than a private personal matter where a person just performs some rituals in a mechanical way and has nothing to do with other aspects of the personal life.
 Allah Says (what means):

 (It is not righteousness to turn your faces towards the east or the west, but righteousness is to believe in Allah, the Last Day, the angels, the Scriptures, and the prophets; and to give charity out of one’s cherished wealth to relatives, orphans, the needy, the wayfarer, beggars, and to free slaves; to establish prayer and give zakah; to fulfill the ratified pledges; to be patient at times of hardship, adversity, and during the battle.
 Such are the true believers, and such are the righteous.) {2/177}